-You can add navigation links that will take students to a different part of the course when selected.
-This allows you to set up non-linear learning and allows students to easily skip to other sections of the course for review.
-You can link to the beginning of any module, lesson, activity, or assessment anywhere in your course (you cannot yet set anchor links in the middle of the page).
+You can place links in your courses that will take learners to different areas of the course.
+This allows you to set up different pathways through your content.
+You can link to the beginning of any module, lesson, activity, or assessment anywhere in your course.

-To setup course navigation links, select the new Navigation block.
+To setup course navigation links, select the Navigation block.

-1 - On a course editor page, hit the green plus button to add a new block and choose One Column.
+On a course editor page, hover between two blocks and select the green plus button to add a new block.

-4 - In the Elements settings panel to the left, you can configure how many links.
-Hit the “X” on a link to remove it, or select Add Navigation Link to add more.
+In the Elements settings panel to the left, you can configure how many links.
+Use the “X” on a link to remove it or select Add Navigation Link to add more.
 You can have a minimum of one link and a maximum of four.

-5 - Now click Select a Link.
+Now click Select a Link from with the block you added.
 A window will open allowing you to select any other module, lesson, activity, or assessment page in your course.
 You can also filter this window by the type of section you would like to choose from.
-Note that all links point to the beginning of the chosen section (cannot link to an anchor in the middle of a page).
+Note that all links point to the beginning of the chosen section.

-NOTE: If you have course mastery settings enabled in your course (required structure or progress blocks) and your new links will take a student past the required content, it will NOT allow them to proceed and will give them a warning that they must complete all required content first.
-It is advised you do not set up links to required content before a student would be able to complete them naturally.
+Note: If you have required structure or progress blocks enabled in your course and your new links will take a learner past the required content, the learner will NOT allow them to proceed and will give them a warning that they must complete required content first.
+It is advised you do not set up links to required content before a learner would be able to complete them naturally.
 Use the Simulate Progress toggle in Preview mode to test this out.